-There is an expectation that capability development and improvement initiatives are focused on the core functions shown in Figure 4.
+There is an expectation that capability development and improvement initiatives are focused on the core functions shown below.

-FIGURE 4.
 Roads and Transport Alliance core functions

 7.1 Capability Agreement and Action Plan

 The Capability Agreement and Action Plan (CAAP) is a self-analysis and self-assessment tool for RRTGs to plan and measure their performance across the core functions.